openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 ~~~

 You will get an error notice near the annotation which tells you the annotation should be imported in order to be used in
 your Java class.
-Fortunately Eclipse Che can fix that for you automatically.
+Fortunately Eclipse Che can fix that for you automatically (you *did* mark the project as a Maven project when you
+first imported it into Eclipse Che, right?)

 Right-click on the annotation (or the error) and
 then choose **Quick Fix**.
 Eclipse Che will show you a list of quick fixes, click on **Import 'RunWith'...** to import it to your
 Java class.